Information about reserving a kitten

 - Kittens usually leave our cattery around the age of 14-15weeks but we reserve the right to delay the collection date.
 Kittens will NOT be leaving us earlier.

-- A kitten is only considered ‘reserved’ after we have received a deposit.
+- A kitten is only considered ‘reserved’ after we have received a deposit (non-refundable).
+Before you send the deposit you will be asked to read and sign a deposit contract.
 After we receive a deposit you are sent a receipt by email.

 - We do have a waiting list in place and people on the waiting list are the first people notified about the birth of a new litter and are the first to select their kittens.